 It’s worth checking the different prices on Skyscanner.
 I book almost all of most of my flights through them.

-Traveling to the Cinque Terre By train:
+Travelling to the Cinque Terre By Train:

 There are frequent trains from Milan, Pisa, and Genova.
 Check Trainline or Trenitalia, Italy’s main train service for schedules and prices.